 Effective: November 1, 1998

-13. Allocation, Assignment and Sale of Capacity and Supply Assets (continued)
+13. Allocation, Release, Assignment and Sale of Capacity and Supply Assets (continued)

 13.15 Treatment of Excess Storage Inventory

 At the end of each Month, the Gas inventory of a Marketer in each assigned or allocated storage service shall not exceed the Marketer’s allocated capacity with respect to such storage service for the following Month.
 During the period when a Marketer’s intrastate capacity allocation is calculated for the following Month and the first Day of the following Month, as described in Subsection 13.3 above, Marketers should assess their storage inventory positions and make any necessary adjustments.
 A Marketer may use, trade, or sell Gas in inventory in directly assigned storage from interstate pipeline companies in order to correct its storage inventory position.
 A Marketer may trade or sell Gas in inventory in IBSS or LNG, or offset the same against monthly imbalance volumes under Section 20 of these Terms of Service, in order to correct its storage inventory position.
 In the case of IBSS, a Marketer may also use Gas in inventory for such purpose.
 The following apply to excess inventory: